 If you buy a used vehicle: you will need to register the vehicle yourself.

 If you own a truck or bus: you must have a valid Commercial Vehicle Operator’s Registration (CVOR).
 Ontario confirms your CVOR status when you register or renew the vehicle’s licence plate.
-This requirement includes pick-up trucks.
+This requirement includes pick-up trucks of a certain weight.

 If your vehicle is exempt from the CVOR program, you can declare that exemption when you register or renew your vehicle’s licence plate.
 Refer to pages 5 and 6 of module 4 in the Commercial Vehicle Operator’s Safety Manual to see if your vehicle is exempt.